bonfire-networks/website-blog/code_of_conduct.md

   * The individuals may be given a chance to apologise to the person(s) they targeted, or make other reparations as appropriate, within a specified time frame.
   * If an understanding and positive outcome cannot be reached, one of these steps may be taken, temporarily or permanently:
     * Suspension of participation privileges.
-    * Removal from the specific space (block the person from one group, but not all splaces).
+    * Removal from the specific space (block the person from one group, but not all spaces).
     * Removal from the community (all spaces).

 With this, we have a clear expectation about what we consider to be a reasonable understanding to approach potential conflict, and to quickly settle those disputes peacefully.